 The brown-banded cockroach is one of the most common species of cockroaches in Wisconsin.
 Frequently found in homes and apartments, they are major pests for homeowners across the state.
 Much smaller than the American cockroach, they are ½ inches in length.
 They are ovular-shaped with a light-brown coloration and 2 darker-brown bands on their wings and body.

-Unlike other cockroach species, the brown-banded prefer drier climates.
-As a result, they are more likely to end up in living spaces like bedrooms and living rooms.
-As such, they are also more likely to be found in homes or apartments than restaurants, marking them as a household pest.
-They are primarily nocturnal, and will hide from bright light.
-This leads them to common hiding places such as behind picture frames, and inside closets, cabinets, and furniture.
+Unlike most cockroaches, they prefer drier areas to live in such as bedrooms or living rooms.
+They are commonly found in homes or apartments rather than restaurants.
+They are primarily nocturnal and hide from bright light.
+Common hiding places for these roaches would be behind picture frames and inside closets, cabinets, and furniture.